 Income Driven Repayment and Student Loan Refinancing

-When you refinance your Federal loans, you go from a Federal loan to a private loan.
+When you refinance your Federal loans, you go from a Federal loan to a private student loan.
 Private loans do not qualify for student loan forgiveness!
-Therefore, if you are pursuing student loan forgiveness for your Federal loans, DO NOT REFINANCE THEM.
+Therefore, DO NOT REFINANCE THEM.

 Public Service Loan Forgiveness